Wimmics/WheatGenomicsSLKG/README.md

 ## Semantic Data Model

-The core part of the **WheatGenomicsKG** data model is based on the [W3C Web Annotation Ontology (OA)](https://www.w3.org/ns/oa)  which has been complemented by different vocabularies to describe documents metadata:
+The core part of the **WheatGenomicsSLKG** data model is based on the [W3C Web Annotation Ontology (OA)](https://www.w3.org/ns/oa)  which has been complemented by different vocabularies to describe documents metadata:

 |Vocabulary | Prefix  | URI |
 |--------------| ------------- | ------------- |